gdbroman/broman.blog/_posts/2020/2020-08-10-decentralization-at-all-cost.md

 The problem is, as much as you may want it to be true, **you’re not an island.**

-This cypherpunk stereotype I’m describing is also often someone introverted, which may explain the appeal that decentralization has to him.
+This cypherpunk stereotype I’m describing is also often someone very introverted, which may explain the appeal decentralization has to him.
 A kind of rebellious reaction against not being able to partake as a node in the social network of regular people.

 But only because _your_ node doesn’t utilize many connections, doesn’t mean we should get rid of the network idea altogether.